ntacv/autonomous_gama_modeling/README.md

 \-maybe implement speed of car based on urgency and law causing accident or more money
 \-find realistic parameters for the model (probabilities, prices, salaries, maintenance reccurence)

+## Difficulties and choices

+the difficulty to make choices about the system. everything cannot be represent in the model so the developper needs to make choices and aim for the parameters that will represent best the hypothesis. for example it was choosen to implement population movement by walk and in cars but there are not following a common pattern of planning.

 ## Experiments and interactions

 one batch extension